-In this Annual Information Form, the following terms will have the meanings set forth below, unless otherwise indicated.
+In this Annual Information Form, in addition to the terms defined elsewhere in this Annual Information Form, the following terms will have the meanings set forth below, unless otherwise indicated.
 Words importing the singular include the plural and vice versa and words importing any gender include all genders.

-- "2029861" has the meaning ascribed to such term under "The Company Subsidiaries". - "70 Temperance" has the meaning ascribed to such term under "The Company Subsidiaries". - "Annual Information Form" means this annual information form. - "Audit Committee" means the audit and financial statements committee of the Board. - "BHI" means Blutrich Holdings Inc. - "Blue Mountain" has the meaning ascribed to such term under "The Company Subsidiaries". - "Board" means the board of directors of the Company. - "Common Shares" means the common shares of the Company. - "Company" means Skyline International Development Inc. - "Company Event" has the meaning ascribed to such term under "Description of Share Capital Warrants". - "Compensation Committee" means the compensation committee of the Board. - "Cosmopolitan" has the meaning ascribed to such term under "The Company Subsidiaries". - "Director" means a director on the Board of the Company. - "Escrowed Securities" has the meaning ascribed to such term under Escrowed Securities. - "Gai Goffer" means Gai, Goffer, Yahav, Guilman, Udem & Co. - "Hotel and Resorts" has the meaning ascribed to such term under Description of the Business Overview. - "Hyatt" has the meaning ascribed to such term under "General Development of the Business Three Year History Business Activity". - "IFRS" has the meaning ascribed to such term under "Meaning of Certain References". - "Initial Escrow Period" has the meaning ascribed to such term under Escrowed Securities. - "Israeli Companies Law" means Israeli Companies Law, 5759-1999. - "Israeli Securities Law" means Israeli Securities Law, 5728-1968. - "King Edward" has the meaning ascribed to such term under "The Company Subsidiaries". - "McNicoll" has the meaning ascribed to such term under "The Company Subsidiaries". - "Meridien Edward" has the meaning ascribed to such term under "Description of the Business Canadian Hotel and Resorts King Edward".
+"2029861" has the meaning ascribed to such term under "The Company - Intercorporate Relationships".

+"Annual Information Form" means this annual information form.

+"Audit Committee" means the audit and financial statements committee of the Board.

+"BHI" means Blutrich Holdings Inc.

+"Blue Mountain" has the meaning ascribed to such term under "The Company - Intercorporate Relationships".

+"Board" means the board of directors of the Company.

+"Common Shares" means the common shares of the Company.

+"Company" means Skyline Investments Inc.

+"Company Event" means a stock split, stock dividend, subdivision(s), redivision(s), reorganization, recapitalization, reclassification or combination of shares, merger, amalgamation, consolidation, spinoff, sale of assets or any such similar event affecting the Common Shares.

+"Compensation Committee" means the compensation committee of the Board.

+"Cosmopolitan Hotel" has the meaning ascribed to such term under "The Company - Intercorporate Relationships".

+"Deed of Trust" has the meaning ascribed to such term under "Material Contracts - Deed of Trust".

+"Director" means a director on the Board of the Company.

+"Examination Period" means two consecutive quarters, according to the relevant financial statements at the end of each of the two quarters.

+"Gai Goffer" means Gai, Goffer, Yahav, Guilman, Udem & Co.

+"Hotel and Resorts" has the meaning ascribed to such term under Description of the Business - Overview.

+"IFRS" has the meaning ascribed to such term under "Meaning of Certain References".

+"Israeli Companies Law" means Israeli Companies Law, 5759-1999.

+"Israeli Securities Law" means Israeli Securities Law, 5728-1968.

+"McNicoll" has the meaning ascribed to such term under "The Company - Intercorporate Relationships".

-"Mishorim" means Mishorim Development Corporation Ltd.
+"Mishorim" means Mishorim Investments Ltd.

-"NI 52-110" has the meaning ascribed to such term under "Directors and Executive Officers of the Company - Committees of the Board of ".
+"NI 52-110" has the meaning ascribed to such term under "AUDIT COMMITTEE MATTERS".